Frequently Asked Questions

 Where and when do trips begin?

-We provide transportation from Bellingham, Sedro-Woolley, Mount Vernon, Burlington, and Concrete.
+We provide transportation from Bellingham, Mount Vernon, Burlington, and Concrete.
 We will send information on your pickup location and time in your welcome packet following acceptance.
 After meeting at pickup locations, we will travel up the Skagit River into North Cascades National Park, where you will meet your group at a campground in Newhalem and pack your gear.

 What does a typical day look like?